apify/apify-docs/content/docs/tutorials/use_apify_from_php.md

 echo \json_encode($data, JSON_PRETTY_PRINT);
 ```

-Some of the actors write to datasets other than the default.
+Some actors write to datasets other than the default.
 In these cases, you need to have the dataset ID and call the `datasets/<DATASET_ID>` and `datasets/<DATASET_ID>/items` endpoints instead.

 For larger datasets, you can paginate through the results by passing query parameters.